 When we are with Agony we say “Wow, what a bunch of delusional B.S.
 Ecstasy is”.

 And when we are with Ecstasy we might say “Man, what a loser and downer Agony is, a complete waste of time.
-Life is so much better without Agony isn’t it?”
+Life is so much better without Agony.”

-To do this we have to start remembering the ocean while riding and feeling the waves.
+To help end this war we can start remembering the bigger picture, remembering the ocean while riding and feeling the waves.

-“Okay I will live you to the fullest but I also know you are temporary.
+“Okay I will accept you to the fullest but I also know you are temporary.
 I intend to let you go when it's time”